EmilioBoti/DexBook-Policy/README.md

 The app does not use any third-party services that collect data.

-If you have any questions, please contact us at [your email address].
+If you have any questions, please contact us at emiliobotier@gmail.com.

-Effective date: [Date]
+Effective date: June 7, 2025